dr0i/lobid/documentationMAB2ToRDF.md

 The first table consists of fields which will be no longer used in RDA.
 It builds on https://github.com/hbz/lobid/issues/161#issuecomment-272420198.
 The second table contains the rest.
+For field 050 I used number.option to indicate the "depth" of the field.

 Number MAB2 | Field name MAB2 | if & how transformed to RDF
 ---------- | -------------- | ------------------------